jank-lang/jank-lang.org/resources/src/blog/2026-09-04-better-and-better.md

 much of the same.

 It's my goal to get jank into your hands, dear reader.
-For many of you, I think that jank is already ready for you to being your tinkering.
+For many of you, I think that jank is already capable enough for you to begin your tinkering.
 With the addition of the jank commons, starting a new raylib game in jank is as easy as `lein run`.
 Getting a distributable binary is as easy as `lein compile`.
 What follows is just polishing up all of the rough edges so that developing your games and applications is a breeze.

 If you've been waiting to try jank, give it a go!
 If there's something you need which jank is missing, let me know!
 I'll make sure it's noted down and